liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/09-portlet-decorators/00-portlet-decorators-intro.markdown

 border style.
 In order to protect these features, you can't modify the markup of these layers directly with a theme.

-Portlet Decorators provide a mechanism to add a custom CSS class to one of these wrapping layers via a user’s setting.
+Portlet Decorators provide a mechanism to add a CSS class to one of these wrapping layers via a user's setting.
 By defining styles for this class in your theme, you can change the look and feel of the application instances where the Portlet Decorator is applied, including its wrapper.

 The figure below shows the markup of the layers wrapping a Liferay application when the *Decorate* Portlet Decorator is applied: